KarenSaraiMoralesMontiel/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 **NOTE**

-If needed decomment order_date to get the first items bough on each visit.
+If needed decomment order_date to get the first items bought on each visit.

 ### Answer
 | customer_id | total_sales |